This document complements this

 kab = (L2/(L1+L2))1/2

 The circuit is a 4th-order network with two resonance frequencies (pairs of poles at jw in the transfer function), and excitation is at a third frequency.
 I will assume that these three frequencies are in a ratio k:l:m or three positive integers.
 I will also consider initially a normalized design where the three frequencies are just k, l, and m rad/s (w0 = 1).
-Three possible designs that result in complete energy transfer that can be identified.
+Three possible designs that result in complete energy transfer can be identified:

-a) The input signal is a cosinusoid, and the
+a) The input signal is a cosinusoid, and the three

-differences (as 1:2:3, or 10:11:14).
-The excitation is at the
+1:2:3, or 10:11:14).
+The excitation is at the central frequency,

-Complete energy transfer occurs in l/2
+l.
+Complete energy transfer occurs in l/2 cycles of the

-cycles of the input.
+input.
 The required element values are:

 C2 = 1